Louisiana Civil Code

 SECTION 12 - OF CONTINUING OR PERMANENT TUTORSHIP OF PERSONS WITH INTELLECTUAL DISABILITIES

-(3) When the parents of the person to be placed under the continuing tutorship are married to each other and petition jointly, the court shall appoint the parents as co-tutors, unless for good cause the court decrees otherwise.
+(1) When the parents of the person to be placed under a full or limited continuing tutorship are married to each other and petition jointly, the court shall appoint the parents as co-tutors, unless for good cause the court decrees otherwise.

-(4) When the parents of the person to be placed under the continuing tutorship are married to each other but do not petition jointly, the court shall appoint either a petitioning parent as tutor or both individually petitioning parents as co-tutors, in accordance with the best interest of the child.
+(2) When the parents of the person to be placed under a full or limited continuing tutorship are married to each other but do not petition jointly, the court shall appoint either a petitioning parent as tutor or both individually petitioning parents as co-tutors, in accordance with the best interest of the child.

-(5) Upon the petition of a parent of the person to be placed under the continuing tutorship, the court shall, unless good cause requires otherwise, appoint as tutor the petitioning parent who is:
+(3) Upon the petition of a parent of the person to be placed under the full or limited continuing tutorship, the court shall, unless good cause requires otherwise, appoint as tutor the petitioning parent who is:

 (a) The surviving parent, if one parent is dead.

-(b) The parent awarded custody during minority of the person to be placed under the continuing tutorship, if the parents are divorced or judicially separated.
+(b) The parent awarded custody of the child to be placed under the full or limited continuing tutorship, if the parents are divorced or judicially separated.

 Art.
-357. If the prayer for continuing or permanent tutorship be granted, the decree shall be recorded in the conveyance and mortgage records of the parish of the minor's domicile, and of any future domicile, and in such other parishes as may be deemed expedient.
+357. If the prayer for full or limited continuing tutorship is granted, the decree shall be recorded in the conveyance and mortgage records of the parish of the minor's domicile, and of any future domicile, and in other parishes as may be deemed expedient.
 The decree shall not be effective as to persons without notice thereof outside of the parishes in which it is recorded.
-[Added by Acts 1966, No. 496, §2]
+[Added by Acts 1966, No. 496, §2; Acts 2024, No. 123, §1]

 Art.
-358. The granting of the decree shall confer upon the tutor and undertutor the same authority, privileges, and responsibilities as in other tutorships, including the same authority to give consent for any medical treatment or procedure, to give consent for any educational plan or procedure, and to obtain medical, educational, or other records, but the responsibility of the tutor for the offenses or quasi-offenses of the person with an intellectual disability shall be the same as that of a curator for those of the interdicted person and the tutorship shall not terminate until the decree is set aside by the court of the domicile, or the court of last domicile if the domicile of the person with an intellectual disability is removed from the State of Louisiana.
+358. The granting of a decree of full continuing tutorship shall confer upon the tutor and undertutor the same authority, privileges, and responsibilities as in other tutorships, including the same authority to give consent for any medical treatment or procedure, to give consent for any educational plan or procedure, and to obtain medical, educational, or other records, but the responsibility of the tutor for the offenses or quasi-offenses of the person under full continuing tutorship shall be the same as that of a curator for those of an interdicted person.
 [Added by Acts 1966, No. 496, §2.
-Amended by Acts 1979, No. 216, §1.
-Amended by Acts 2014, No. 26, §1, eff.
+Amended by Acts 1979, No. 216, §1; Acts 2014, No. 26, §1, eff.
 Aug.
-1, 2014]
+1, 2014; Acts 2024, No. 123, §1]

 Art.
-360. In addition to the rights of tutorship, the parents shall retain, during the marriage and for the minority of the child with an intellectual disability, all rights of administration granted to parents of children without an intellectual disability during their minority.
+360. In addition to the rights of tutorship, the parents shall retain, during the marriage and for the minority of the child under full or limited continuing tutorship, all rights of administration granted to parents of children not under continuing tutorship during their minority.
 [Acts 1966, No. 496, §2.
 Amended by Acts 2014, No. 26, §1, eff.
 Aug.
-1, 2014]]
+1, 2014; Acts 2024, No. 123, §1]

 Arts.
 363-364.
 [Repealed.
 Acts 1960, No. 30, §2, eff.
 Jan.
 1, 1961]